sudajiaqi/moon-style/README.md

 ### Usage:
 #### Converter method

-- Put the caret in any place within the class, press `Alt+Ins` or `Command + n`.
+1. Put the caret in any place within the class, press **Alt+Ins** or **Command + n**.
-- select Converter method in menu.
+2. select **Converter method** in menu or use the shortcut **Ctrl+Alt+G**.
-- In the dialog select the Class you want to convert To and select the class you want to convert From.
+   3.In the dialog select the Class you want to convert <b>To</b> and select the class you want to convert **From**.
+4. Press **Ok** and converter method will be added to your current class.
+5. Plugin also writes in comments list of fields, that were not mapped (appropriate setter or getter is missing or different types).

+#### Converter to method
+1. Put the caret in any place within the class, press **Alt+Ins** or **Command + n**.
+2. select **Converter to method** in menu.
+3. In the dialog select the Class you want to convert **To**.
+4. Press **Ok** and converter method will be added to your current class.
+5. Plugin also writes in comments list of fields, that were not mapped (appropriate setter or getter is missing or different types).

+#### Converter from method
+1. Put the caret in any place within the class, press **Alt+Ins** or **Command + n**
+2. select **Converter from method** in menu.
+3. In the dialog select the Class you want to convert **From**.
-- Press Ok and converter method will be added to your current class.
+4. Press **Ok** and converter method will be added to your current class.
-- Plugin also writes in comments list of fields, that were not mapped (appropriate setter or getter is missing or different types).
+5. Plugin also writes in comments list of fields, that were not mapped (appropriate setter or getter is missing or different types).

 #### To Json
-- Open the java class which you want to generate a json object for
+1. Open the java class which you want to generate a json object for
-- Click or Right Click the class ,and select `To Json`
+2. Click or Right Click the class ,and select `To Json`
-- Finally, you can paste the json to anywhere
+3. Finally, you can paste the json to anywhere

 #### To Yaml
-- Open the java class which you want to generate a yaml object for
+1. Open the java class which you want to generate a yaml object for
-- Click or Right Click the class ,and select `To Yaml`
+2. Click or Right Click the class ,and select `To Yaml`
-- Finally, you can paste the json to anywhere
+3. Finally, you can paste the json to anywhere

 <!-- Plugin description end -->

 ## Installation